Every year, the gastronomic forecasters at The Food People release their annual list of food and beverage trend predictions.

 Many retailers, like Co-op, use technology to strictly limit waste, and one in five shoppers say they want food waste technology to help them too, proving that society is becoming a lot more aware of this issue.

 The chilli market is spicing up, and boutique chilli shops and festivals are booming.
-Check out Great Dorset Chilli Festival from 5 to 6 August or head nearby to Wimborne Chilli Shop, both of which prove there’s more to chilli sauce than just a sticky bottle in the back of our cupboards.
+People are celebrating all that is chilli with the likes of Great Dorset Chilli Festival which happened this year between 5 to 6 August or head nearby to Wimborne Chilli Shop, both of which prove there’s more to chilli sauce than just a sticky bottle in the back of our cupboards.
 The Nando’s effect is going from the high streets to our doorsteps too, as the recent boom in online subscription boxes shows.
-Check out Lick My Dip – a hot, twisted take on the trend.
+Check out Flaming Licks – a hot, twisted take on the trend.